jneimantokbox/annotation-acc-pack-1/README.md

 The OpenTok Annotations Accelerator Pack provides functionality you can add to your OpenTok applications that enables users to use an annotation toolbar on both mobile and browser-based devices.

+This document describes how to use the OpenTok Annotations Accelerator Pack.
+Through the exploration of this Accelerator Pack, you will learn best practices for development and customization with annotations.

 With the OpenTok Annotations Accelerator Pack, you can:

 - Initiate and manage interoperable annotation features between two users, regardless of the devices they are using.